-McGowan & Lavin is a founding member of the National Alliance of Subrogation Counsel (NASC), and we handle subrogation recovery matters throughout New England.
+McGowan & Associates is a founding member of the National Alliance of Subrogation Counsel (NASC), and we handle subrogation recovery matters throughout New England.
 In this capacity, we understand that a successful recovery is one which is obtained in a cost-effective manner for the insurer.
 We strive to assist our clients in improving and maximizing recoveries through an aggressive yet cost-efficient approach that ensures claims evolve to bypass the hurdles and defenses that routinely emerge.

 The firm welcomed Chris Greeley to the firm in April of 2017.
 Chris has handled complex subrogation matters for insurance companies for more than a decade, and has overseen matters ranging from straightforward residential claims (fire, water, product liability and construction and design defect claims) to a full range of complex high-value commercial and industrial claims (environmental contamination, explosions, fires, collapse, and mechanical breakdowns).
 Chris understands that the foundation of an effective subrogation and recovery program involves the development of a core process that provides for timely, accurate, and cost-effective investigations.
 His significant experience furthers our overall objective as subrogation and recovery counsel: To efficiently identify, develop, and successfully pursue meritorious claims through a comprehensive analysis of potential third-party responsibility, while weeding out non-viable claims.

 Subrogation is a unique and specialized field, requiring a timely response and technical expertise.
 It is built upon core efficiency.
-We ourselves on our ability to work with insurers and trusted vendors to efficiently coordinate prompt and cost-effective investigations.
-Maximal recoveries require true passion and an understanding of the process and efforts needed to properly coordinate an investigation, before navigating the demand phase, litigation, and either settlement or trial.
+We pride ourselves on our ability to work with insurers and trusted vendors to efficiently coordinate prompt and cost-effective investigations.
+Maximal recoveries require true passion and an understanding of the processes and efforts needed to properly coordinate an investigation, before navigating the demand phase, litigation, and either settlement or trial.

 Losses occur unpredictably.
 It is a valuable resource for subrogation recovery specialists to have local counsel available who can respond to any loss within 24 hours, and assist with the ground-level efforts of initiating the process of providing appropriate notice to potentially responsible parties, assisting with scene securement, and coordinating a thorough investigation into the origin and cause of major losses.
 Our local connections and proximity to regional claims set us apart from many of the national subrogation firms.